valuhaka/dass21_fi/README.md

 - output: < models.Rdata >
   - necessary for < cfa.R >

-# 2. Analyses, exploration and visualisation
+# 2. Exploration

 ## < table1.R >

 - Input: 1 R.data file with the chosen data for each cohort.
 - Output: Table 1 with the demographic information of the study population.

+## < sampleFormation.R >

+- Input: 1 R.data file with the full data for each cohort.
+- Output: A visR diagram showing the sample formation in each cohort.

+# 3. Analyses and visualisation

 ## < powerAnalyses.R >